Evan Evans (racing driver): Championship Off Road Racing

 The SODA series was replaced by CORR (Championship Off-Road Racing) as the prominent off-road racing series in 1998.
-Evans moved up to a Trophy Truck in the new series.
-He competed in the Pro-2 (rear wheel drive trucks) division.
+Evans competed in the Pro-2 (rear wheel drive trucks) division.
 He took one win and eight top-five finishes to post a sixth-place position in the final point standings.

-In 1999 Evan took one win, 9 top-five finishes to post fifth-place position, still adapting to the Pro-2 class.
+In 1999, Evans took one win, nine top-five finishes to post fifth-place position, still adapting to the Pro-2 class.

-In 2000 Evan Raced the CORR Series and won seven races and placed second in the final points standings.
+In 2000, Evans raced the CORR Series and won seven races and placed second in the final points standings.

-In 2001 in the CORR Series he placed second in the final points standings, with five wins and 12 top-five Finishes.
+In 2001 in the CORR Series, Evans placed second in the final points standings, with five wins and 12 top-five Finishes.

-In 2002 in the CORR Series Evans won four races and placed second in the final points standings.
-Evan also set a record for the winningest driver at Bark River, Michigan track.
+In 2002 in the CORR Series, Evans won four races and placed second in the final points standings.
+He also set a record for the winningest driver at Bark River, Michigan track.
 Evan also set a fast track record for a Pro-2 at that track.

-In 2003 Evans raced the CORR Series and won 1 race and had ten top-5 finishes.
+In 2003, Evans raced the CORR Series and won one race and had ten top-five finishes.
 He placed third in the final points standings.
-In the CORR Series Evan set fast lap record overall (first time a 2-wheel drive truck's time has beat a 4-wheel drive's time) at Bark River.
+In the CORR Series, Evans set fast lap record overall (first time a 2-wheel drive truck's time has beat a 4-wheel drive's time) at Bark River.
 Evan also qualified for the pole position for the "Fabulous Five" in the Borg Warner at Crandon International Off-Road Raceway.

 In 2004, Scott Taylor was leading Evans by 18 points going into the final two-race weekend.
 The track was wet and slippery on the Saturday race and Taylor finished fourth, two spots ahead of Evans.
 In the final round, Taylor finished in second place, one spot in front of Evans, to win his sixth consecutive Pro-2 CORR title.
-Evans had 11 top 5 finishes and 4 wins.
+Evans had 11 top-five finishes and four wins.
 He is the first Pro-2 driver to get four consecutive wins.

 Evans has raced occasionally since and the sanctioning bodies have changed several times.
-In the 2012, he raced in five Lucas Oil Off Road Racing Series Pro 2 Unlimited events.
+In 2012, he raced in five Lucas Oil Off Road Racing Series Pro 2 Unlimited events.

 Desert racing

-The last time Evan Evans drove in the Baja 1000, he was only three days out of a hospital, where he had been told he was paralyzed from the chest down from a motorcycle accident.
+The last time Evans drove in the Baja 1000, he was only three days out of a hospital, where he had been told he was paralyzed from the chest down from a motorcycle accident.
 He was helped into a Jeep Cherokee specially prepared with hand controls by his father, Walker, so he could at least start the world's most famous off-road race.

 Evans, then 24, drove the first 72 miles before turning the Jeep over to Brian Stewart, who finished the 1989 race.
 It was enough to assure Evans of the SCORE International (SCORE)/High Desert Racing Assn. championship in Class 6, one for production sedans.
 Evans was voted SCORE's off-roadsman of the year, the highest award in the sport, one his father had won in 1983.